 - Jafar in some scenes looks like he's being played by Captain Hook.

 - In one scene, the Sultan loses his eyebrows!

-- In many scenes, most notably the ones where Genie is present (The "Nothing Like a Friend" musical number) the colors of his skin overlap with other parts of his body, like his mouth.
-Also, at the very end of that number, Aladdin and Jasmine randomly switch spots between cuts when they're near Genie and holding the last note.
+- The color of Genie's skin overlap with other parts of his body, like his mouth.
+Can be easily noticed during "Nothing Like a Friend" musical number.
+Also, at the very end of the song, Aladdin and Jasmine randomly switch spots between cuts when they're near Genie and holding the last note.